newlandpe/oauth2-xauthconnect/README.md

 #### Method 2: Manual Configuration

 If you need to specify all URLs manually, you can do so as before.
+The available options are: `baseAuthorizationUrl`, `baseAccessTokenUrl`, `resourceOwnerDetailsUrl`, `introspectUrl`, and `revokeUrl`.

 This method is also useful for overriding a specific endpoint URL discovered via the `issuer`.

 For example, if the discovery document provides a wrong `token_endpoint`, you can override it: